2/21/2025

 RJ Milligan

 Hey, good morning, guys.
-Appreciate the detail on slide eight, it's helpful.
-But I'm curious, Phil, for the guidance, what is baked into additional potential bad debt sort of, you obviously highlight the known or expected bad debt, vacancies, but I'm curious what you're baking into guidance for unknown.
+Appreciate the detail on slide eight.
+It's helpful.
+But I'm curious, Phil, for the guidance, what is baked into additional potential bad debt?
+You obviously highlight the known or expected vacancies, but I'm curious what you're baking into guidance for unknown.

 speaker

-Yeah, so we've taken out all the known, largely that's on slide eight, and that's just excluded from 25.
-And then after that, as far as the tenants that are in place, it's pretty much our general 1%, nothing different from a historical run rate on that.
+Yeah, so we've, you know, taken out all the known, you know, largely that's on slide eight, and that's, you know, just excluded from 25.
+And then after that, as far as the tenants that are in place, it's pretty much our general 1%, nothing different from, you know, historical run rate on that.
 Does that answer your question?

 speaker